Place, Regeneration and Housing Committee - Thursday 6 March 2025, 11:00am - West Yorkshire Combined Authority Webcasting

 Jennifer Connolly, Officer (West Yorkshire Combined Authority) - 0:56:26

-really connect so I think it's a real opportunity at local authority and ICB
+neighbourhood working that's so strong in play in our local authorities couldreally connect so I think it's a real opportunity at local authority and ICB

 place level to connect on that neighbourhood health bringing in the